kaby76/swigged.llvm/README.md

 ## Building Swigged.llvm:

-### Windows ###

 Swigged.llvm requires a build of LLVM, described below.
 Building LLVM is a very time consuming process.
-Also, thw SWIG translation spec file is highly tuned to the particular version of LLVM, so it may not work (currently, it works for version 4.0.1).
+Also, the SWIG translation spec file is highly tuned to the particular version of LLVM, currently for Release_40, so it may not work.

+Also note that LLVM does not use tags in its repository!
+Therefore, if you want a particular version of finer granularity than the latest on a branch, you will need to grab the sources directly from the LLVM download area and unpack them.

-#### grab sources from git
+### grab sources from git or LLVM download area.

+In a directory of your choice, clone LLVM and swigged.llvm.

 1) git clone https://github.com/kaby76/swigged-llvm.git
-2) cd swigged-llvm
-3) git clone -b release_40 https://github.com/llvm-mirror/llvm.git
+2) git clone -b release_40 https://github.com/llvm-mirror/llvm.git

+The build of swigged.llvm will assume this directory structure.
+For example, when I use SourceTree, all repositories are placed in the "Documents" directory by default.

+### Windows ###

 #### build llvm

+Depending on what you want, you should build both 32-bit and 64-bit libraries.
+But, you can skip one target if you aren't interested.

-4) mkdir build-win64 build-win32
+1) mkdir build-win64 build-win32
-5) cd build-win64
+2) cd build-win64
-6) "%VS150BASE%\VC\Auxiliary\Build\vcvarsall.bat" x64
+3) "%VSINSTALLDIR%\VC\Auxiliary\Build\vcvarsall.bat" x64
-7) cmake -G "Visual Studio 15 2017 Win64" ..\llvm
+4) cmake -G "Visual Studio 15 2017 Win64" ..\llvm
-8) msbuild LLVM.sln /p:Configuration=Debug /p:Platform=x64
+5) msbuild LLVM.sln /p:Configuration=Debug /p:Platform=x64
-9) cd ..
+6) cd ..
-10) cd build-win32
+7) cd build-win32
-11) "%VS150BASE%\VC\Auxiliary\Build\vcvarsall.bat" x86
+8) "%VSINSTALLDIR%\VC\Auxiliary\Build\vcvarsall.bat" x86
-12) cmake -G "Visual Studio 15 2017" ..\llvm
+9) cmake -G "Visual Studio 15 2017" ..\llvm
-13) msbuild LLVM.sln /p:Configuration=Debug /p:Platform=Win32
+10) msbuild LLVM.sln /p:Configuration=Debug /p:Platform=Win32

 #### build swigged.llvm